 At Liverpool I will be teaching mainly in the fields of Russian and Soviet history, with an eye at the multi-ethnic, Eurasian dimension of the empire and of the USSR.
 I also teach a module on modern Central Asia, which adventurous students are welcome to sign up for!

-In Spring 2018 I am replacing a colleague on leave as TEF lead for History.
-I am also serving as vice-president of the European Society for Central Asian Studies (ESCAS).
+I am serving as TEF lead for History.
+I am also serving as president of the European Society for Central Asian Studies (ESCAS).